jamesshore/quixote/spikes/ie8_iframe_quirks/README.md

 These files demonstrate an issue with iframes when IE 8 is in "quirks" mode.

-To use, serve the files from a web browser (I like npm's `http-server` for simplicity and convenience), then visit index.html in IE 8 or any other browser.
+To use, serve the files from a web server (I like npm's `http-server` for simplicity and convenience), then visit index.html in IE 8 or any other browser.

 Observe: